Architecture and watchmaking, united in a brand created by a former student of the School of Architecture

 Throughout this process, in addition to uniting those commonalities between watchmaking and architecture, the characteristics shared by Asier and his brand are also on the table: "Asier is ambitious, perfectionist and crazy enough to create a brand of Swiss watches designed by architects.
 Lebond has enough of all three attributes," he says.

 Crazy or not, Asier plans to launch one watch a year to increase the collection and satisfy collectors.
 "In addition, if Lebond evolves as we hope, we have a very ambitious and exciting project parallel to the watches more linked to pure architecture that we will develop in the future.
-But this would give for another interview, so I better invite you to follow us on social networks to keep abreast of developments," says the architect.
+But this would give for another interview, so I better invite you to follow us on social networks to keep up to date with the news!" says the architect.

 When asked about the skill of smartwatches in the market, he assures that it is non-existent: "Analog watches are totally different objects.
 It is incredible the functionalities that smartwatches have acquired but, personally, I find that they make you be too connected (considering that we already have the smartphone).
 There are times when one wants and needs to disconnect from digital, and put on a mechanical watch instead of the smartwatch financial aid.
 Nowadays, mechanical watches have lost functionality to gain in sentimental value and romanticism.
 For each person, their watches have an intangible value that evokes special moments in their lives, as well as being beautiful objects that tell the time."